allegro-agh-2022/Projekt-AF-KW-MM/README.md

 2. In service directory create Dockerfile that builds image of this service.
 3. Add service file name to settings.gradle in services directory.
 4. Add service to docker-compose file in root directory.
-5. Add configuration to api gateway.
+5. Add configuration to api gateway (api-gateway/gateway.config.yml).
-6. [CI/CD] Add service name to strategy.matrix.Services in build-services, test-services, and snyk testing in build-and-push-to-prod and build-and-test-app workflows.
+6. [CI/CD] Add service name to `strategy.matrix.Services` in `build-services`, `test-services`, and `snyk-radle` jobs in `.github/workflows/build-and-push-to-prod` and `.github/workflows/build-and-test-app` workflows.
-7. [CI/CD] Add loading build folder in load-builds action (.github/actions/load-builds).
-Just copy one of previous ones and change name.
+7. [CI/CD] Add loading build folder step in `.github/actions/load-builds/action.yml`.
+You can just copy one of previous ones and change name.

 ### Virtual machine with application